Patient Advocate Foundation assistance programs

-Receive assistance with paying for prescription drugs, help with eliminating medical bills, and access overall health care services from the Patient Advocate Foundation (PAF).
+Receive financial assistance with paying for prescription drugs, help with eliminating or relief from existing medical bills, and access overall health care services from the Patient Advocate Foundation (PAF).
 A number of assistance programs are offered by the foundation, which is a national, nonprofit patient services organization.
 The goal of PAF is to help individuals and families with solving any of their health care concerns.
-Some of the programs offered include the following.
+Some of the programs offered include the following the following.

-The prescription program will also help those who are Medicare Part D beneficiaries.
-Applicants need to be able to financially and medically qualify to for aid from the Patient Advocate Foundation.
+The prescription program will also help those who are Medicare Part D beneficiaries, such as senior citizens or disabled people.
+Applicants need to be able to financially and medically qualify for aid from the Patient Advocate Foundation.
 If they are found eligible, the patient will be able to access pharmaceutical co-payment assistance that can be combined with Medicare.

-Note that the program offered is disease-specific and is not drug-specific.
-More than a dozen different diseases and conditions are covered by the Foundation, including chronic pain, Crohn's disease, several forms of cancer and rheumatoid arthritis.
+Note that the Patient Advocate Foundation program offered is disease-specific and is not drug-specific.
+Dozens of different diseases and conditions are covered by the Foundation, including chronic pain, Crohn's disease, several forms of cancer, heart disease, diabetes, Fibromyalgia, depression, arthritis, osteoporosis and rheumatoid arthritis among others.
 In addition the current coverage from PAF, new assistance programs are always being offered.
-For example, late last year the company added support for people who need help paying for osteoporosis drugs.

-In addition, the Patient Advocate Foundation provides various forms of assistance to patients with specific health care or other issues that they are facing with their employer, health insurer, and/or creditors.
+In addition, the Patient Advocate Foundation has a medical billing advocacy service.
+The program provides various forms of assistance to patients with specific health care or other issues that they are facing with their employer, health insurer, and/or creditors.
 This form of help is targeted at dealing with medical bills, insurance claims, medical debt, and/or job retention issues.
+The advocates from the PAF will also find errors that a doctor or hospital made on a bill.
 The causes of their hardship need to be related to their diagnosis of a debilitating or life threatening disease.

-The foundation has on staff numerous professional attorneys, case managers and medical professionals that specialize in given advice.
+Medical debt relief from the Patient Advocate Foundation is offered.
+This is advice and referrals - not direct financial help.
 They offer mediation, debt settlement plans, negotiation, and arbitration.
 Staff will serve as a liaison for the patient and ensure that all of their rights are being honored.
 They are highly trained and specialize in dealing with insurers and doctors.

 The Patient Advocate Foundation will advocate on behalf of patients and clients who are experiencing issues.
 This is a service that the uninsured as well as families living in poverty can avail themselves of.
 PAF will work with them to get access to medical care, job retention and debt crisis due to their illness.
 Learn more on medical debt settlement.